dgaydukov/cert-aws/files/sa.md

 Get current database `SELECT DATABASE() FROM DUAL;`

+You can enable encryption when you create db, but once created you can't enable it.
+So if you create unencrypted db and want to turn on encryption you have to take snapshot encrypt it and create new encrypted db drom it, then remove old db.

 ###### SQS
 SQS (Simple Queue Service) - managed service that provide publisher/subscriber (queue) model.
 There are 2 types